NixOS/nixpkgs/doc/builders/images/dockertools.section.md

 ## shadowSetup {#ssec-pkgs-dockerTools-shadowSetup}

 This constant string is a helper for setting up the base files for managing users and groups, only if such files don\'t exist already.
-It is suitable for being used in a `runAsRoot` [co_title](#ex-dockerTools-buildImage-runAsRoot) script for cases like in the example below:
+It is suitable for being used in a [`buildImage` `runAsRoot`](#ex-dockerTools-buildImage-runAsRoot) script for cases like in the example below:

 ```nix
 buildImage {